-We have examined the form of bond prescribed for said issue and find the same in due form of law, and in our opinion said issue, in the amount named herein, is valid and legally binding upon the City, and all taxable property in the City is subject to the levy of taxes to pay the same without limitation as to rate or amount, except that the rights of the owners of the Bonds and the enforceability of the Bonds may be limited by bankruptcy, insolvency, moratorium, reorganization and other similar laws affecting creditors' rights and by equitable principles, whether considered at law or in equity, including the exercise of judicial discretion.
+We have examined the form of bond prescribed for said issue and find the same in due form of law, and in our opinion said issue, in the amount named herein, is valid and legally binding upon the City and is payable from any funds of the City legally available for such purpose, and all taxable property in the City is subject to the levy of taxes to pay the same without limitation as to rate or amount, except that the rights of the owners of the Bonds and the enforceability of the Bonds may be limited by bankruptcy, insolvency, moratorium, reorganization and other similar laws affecting creditors' rights and by equitable principles, whether considered at law or in equity, including the exercise of judicial discretion.

 It is our opinion that, subject to the City's compliance with certain covenants, under present law, interest on the Bonds is not includable in gross income of the owners thereof for federal income tax purposes and is not included as an item of tax preference in computing the alternative minimum tax for individuals and corporations under the Internal Revenue Code of 1986, but is taken into account in computing an adjustment used in determining the federal alternative minimum tax for certain corporations.
 Failure to comply with certain of such City covenants could cause interest on the Bonds to not be excludable from gross income for federal income tax purposes retroactively to the date of issuance of the Bonds.
 Ownership of the Bonds may result in other federal tax consequences to certain taxpayers, and we express no opinion regarding any such collateral consequences arising with respect to the Bonds.
+In rendering our opinion on tax exemption, we have relied on the mathematical computation of the yield on the Bonds and the yield on certain investments by Robert Thomas CPA, LLC, Shawnee Mission, Kansas.